Third Party Reproduction

 How does the egg donation cycle work?

-Dr. Jarrett will put you and your donor on birth control pills (OCPs) to synchronize your menstrual cycle with the donor’s cycle.
+Dr. Jarrett and Dr. Provost will put you and your donor on birth control pills (OCPs) to synchronize your menstrual cycle with the donor’s cycle.
 It is critical that both of you are in the same phase of your menstrual cycle.
 Once on the OCPs, you will start a medication called Lupron, which will shut off your cycle in preparation for the upcoming embryo transfer.

 At this point, the donor starts fertility hormones and you start taking estrogen.
 After 12 days or so, the donor undergoes retrieval and you start taking progesterone.
 The eggs are fertilized with your sperm choice in the embryology laboratory.
 The donor recovers and her cycle is complete.
 She will have a period in two weeks and, over time, resume her normal daily activities.
 The donor is specifically counseled not to have intercourse until after her menses in order to not become pregnant.